Translated resources

 Key points to remember

-• If your child is under three months and has a fever above 38°C, take them to the doctor, even if they have no other symptoms.
+- If your baby is under three months and has a fever above 38°C, then you should take them to a doctor or emergency department as soon as possible.

 For more information